YuriyIvon/DatabaseBenchmark/README.md

 * `StreetName`
 * `ZipCode`

+The `Locale` parameter specifies the locale to be used for address generation.
+A list of supported values can be found on [the Bogus library page](https://github.com/bchavez/Bogus?tab=readme-ov-file#locales).

 #### Boolean
 Generates a random Boolean.
 Its `Weight` attribute specifies the probability of the `true` value in the range between 0 and 1.